 During the Design

-- Make sure you have decided appropriate design condition for the heat exchanger: heat exchanger type, temperature design, pressure design, material compatibility, supports, gas vent, drain and structural design.
+- Make sure you have decided appropriate design condition for the heat exchanger: heat exchanger type, temperature design, pressure design, material compatibility, fluid nature, supports, gas vent, drain and structural design.
 Inappropriate design will lead to mechanical integrity problems.

 - An abnormal temperature and pressure increases may happen.
 Design the heat exchanger to withstand in such condition.